Hybrid-Open Source NTD Discovery

 • What assays and disease models are considered to be the gold standard by MMV or DNDi?
 Does anyone have these set up?

-Let us establish an Open Source NTD drug discovery effort.
+THE PROPOSAL: Let us establish a collaborative data share for NTD drug discovery.
 In this effort we will:

 • Develop a shared database system for use within the group of participants that will allow various levels of collaboration that are within the investigators’ comfort levels, ranging from: